-examples/ subdirectory.
-Our example consists of two identical dielectric waveguides made of lossless Silicon with a square cross section supporting identical modes and separated in air.
-Due to the symmetry and orientation of the waveguides, the two modes can be chosen to be either symmetric or anti-symmetric with respect to a mirror plane between them.
-As the two waveguides are brought closer and closer together, the individual guided modes couple more and more and give rise to an optical gradient force that is transverse to the waveguide axis.
-This is to be contrasted with radiation pressure that involves momentum exchange between photons and is longitudinal in nature.
-An interesting phenomena that occurs for this system is that the sign of the force can be tuned to be either attractive or repulsive depending on the relative phase of the two modes.
+This tutorial demonstrates Meep's ability to compute classical forces using the Maxwell stress tensor (MST) as well as the eigenmode source feature which involves the mode-solver MPB.
+See parallel-wvgs-force.ctl.
+The geometry consists of two identical silicon waveguides with square cross section in vacuum (shown in the figure below).
+Due to the orientation of the waveguides, the two modes can be chosen to be either symmetric or anti-symmetric with respect to a mirror-symmetry plane between them.
+As the two waveguides are brought closer and closer together, their modes couple more and more and give rise to an optical gradient force that is transverse to the waveguide axis.
+This is different from radiation pressure which involves momentum exchange between photons and is longitudinal in nature.
+An interesting phenomena that occurs for this system is that the force can be tuned to be either attractive or repulsive depending on the relative phase of the modes.
 We will demonstrate this effect in this tutorial.

-The optical gradient force arising from the evanescent coupling of the modes of two adjacent structures can, in addition to the MST, be computed using the following analytic expression:
+The optical gradient force on each waveguide arising from the evanescent coupling of the waveguide modes can also be computed analytically:

-We can therefore compute the optical gradient force in two ways, one indirect and the other direct: (1) using a mode solver (MPB), we compute the eigenmode frequency and corresponding group velocity for a mode with a fixed propagating wavevector at a number of different separation distances and then use a finite-difference scheme to evaluate the above expression, and (2) in Meep, we compute both the force using the MST and the power transmitted through the waveguide only at the frequency corresponding to the guided mode.
+We can compute the optical gradient force in two ways: (1) using MPB, we compute the eigenfrequency and group velocity for a given mode at different separation distances and then use a finite-difference scheme to numerically evaluate the formula from above, and (2) using Meep, we compute both the MST and the power transmitted through the waveguide for the guided mode.
 In this particular example, we consider just the fundamental

-First, let's set up the two-dimensional computational cell although since we are interested in a propagating mode of the structure which requires an axial wavevector, this will in fact be a three-dimensional simulation
+First, let's set up the computational cell.
+The waveguide cross section is 2d but since we are interested in a guided mode of the structure which requires specifying the axial wavevector, this will in fact be a 3d simulation:

 (set-param! resolution 30) (define-param nSi 3.45) (define Si (make medium (index nSi))) (define-param dpml 1.0) (define-param sx 5) (define-param sy 3) (set! geometry-lattice (make lattice (size (+ sx (* 2 dpml)) (+ sy (* 2 dpml)) no-size))) (set! pml-layers (list (make pml (thickness dpml)))) (define-param a 1.0) ; waveguide width (define-param s 1.0) ; waveguide separation distance (set! geometry (list (make block (center (* -0.5 (+ s a)) 0) (size a a infinity) (material Si)) (make block (center (* 0.5 (+ s a)) 0) (size a a infinity) (material Si))))

-There are two mirror symmetries that we can exploit to reduce the simulation size by a factor of four.
+Two mirror symmetries can be used to reduce the size of the computational cell by a factor of four:

 (define-param xodd? true) (set! symmetries (list (make mirror-sym (direction X) (phase (if xodd? -1 +1))) (make mirror-sym (direction Y) (phase -1))))